Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 One side politically is going to win over the other side.

-So, you know, it's a matter of I I would rather successfully persuade people, motivate people to get out there and take November seriously.
+So, you know, it's a matter of I would rather successfully persuade people, motivate people to get out there and take November seriously.

 Look, Newt Gingrich put a really good perspective on all of this in his newsletter, Newt 360.

-And he calls it the silly season, and he talks about the propaganda media, the media mob, you know, all trying to convince themselves that there is a dramatic turn of events that have altered and shifted the conditions on the ground this election season.
+And he talks about the propaganda media, the media mob, you know, all trying to convince themselves that there is a dramatic turn of events that have altered and shifted the conditions on the ground this election season.

-Uh it's way too early to tell.
+It's way too early to tell.

-I'm never Polly Anish about elections.
+I'm never pollyannish about elections.

 I don't tell you something that I don't know is going to happen.